aga-team/captureandstorageneo4j/README.md

 cd captureandstorageneo4j/recommendation_movie_by_movie_similarity

-3) Run the following command to build the docker image (-t specifies a name and version tag for the image, . specifies the "build context"   directory where Dockerfile ) , it takes approximately 30 min  :
+3) Run the following command to build the docker image (-t specifies a name and version tag for the image, . specifies the "build context"   directory where Dockerfile ) , it takes approximately 20 min  and the image size is 1.81 GB :

 docker build -t neo4j-load-movie:1 .